cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("ssgraph")` is for Bayesian inference in undirected graphical models using spike-and-slab priors for multivariate continuous, discrete, and mixed data.
+-   `r pkg("SequenceSpikeSlab")` contains fast functions to calculate the exact Bayes posterior for the Sparse Normal Sequence Model, implementing the algorithms described in Van Erven and Szabo (2021).

 #### Quantile regression
 -   `r pkg("bayesQR")` supports Bayesian quantile regression